vertica/vertica-prometheus-exporter/documentation/troubleshooting.md

 W0817 16:15:51.305122   96868 query.go:150] [collector="vertica_base_EON_Mode", query="vertica_depot_evictions_by_minute"] Extra column "YMDHM" returned by query
 W0817 16:15:51.306289   96868 query.go:150] [collector="vertica_base_EON_Mode", query="vertica_depot_fetches_by_minute"] Extra column "YMDHM" returned by query
 ```
 Root cause is typically due to a query object being defined and not all columns in the query being used in queryref objects.
-E.g.the query below only has one metric using it in a single value queryref.
+E.g. the query below only has one metric using it in a single value queryref.
 So all the other columns in the query are flagged as extras not used.
 To fix this one would change the query object to only select columns that will have metrics that queryref them.

 ```yml
   - metric_name: vertica_data_writes_per_hour